Eastern Michigan vs. Texas State NCAA Football Odds, Plays and Insights | September 25, 2021

 Texas State Stats and Trends

-- The Bobcats covered the spread in their only game when underdogs by 6.5 points or more.
+- The Bobcats have been underdogs by 6.5 points or more once this year and covered the spread.

-- Texas State's games this season have hit the over on one of three set point totals (33.3%).
+- Texas State's games this year have gone over the total in one out of three opportunities (33.3%).

 - The Bobcats have five turnovers this season, equal to the number of takeaways for the Eagles.